kevintrankt/csvreader/README.md

 ### Features
 - Edit chart by editing data on table
-- Export data from table and graph
+- Export data from table and graph to CSV

 ![Example](https://i.imgur.com/MZvytiF.gif)